 Our programmes are delivered by academics and industrialists to blend theory with practice and are producing the next generation of system-thinking railway engineers and professionals who will be at the forefront of transforming what railways offer in the future.

-This online chat event is designed to inform prospective postgraduate students, applicants and offer holders about the postgraduate courses available within the discipline of Railway Systems and how to prepare for your course.
+Our online-chat event is designed to inform applicants and offer holders about the postgraduate courses available within the Department of Civil Engineering and discipline of Railway Studies

 Postgraduate degree courses: